CHUM (AM): CP24 Radio 1050: 2009–2011

+Almost seven years after the demise of The Team, and amidst other cost-cutting measures at CTVglobemedia and other Canadian broadcasters due to the global economic crisis and the 2007 Canada broadcast TV realignment, CTV announced on March 25, 2009 that CHUM would again drop its oldies format.
+At 5:00 a.m. the following day, the station flipped to all-news radio as CP24 Radio 1050.
+Unlike other CHUM-owned news/talk stations, the station did not originate its own news content.
+Instead, it was merely an audio simulcast of CP24, a GTA-centric television news channel also acquired by CTVglobemedia in the CHUM sale.
+The move coincided with the launch of CP24's new morning program, CP24 Breakfast (which replaced the Citytv-originated Breakfast Television).

 The change came a few weeks after the CRTC revised its formatting regulations to permit oldies music on FM radio for the first time, although at the time of the change no Toronto-area FM station had performed such a flip (CHBM-FM and Hamilton's CING-FM both adopted a classic hits format later in the year).
-CKOC in Hamilton retained a more traditional AM oldies format, while pop standards station CFZM marketed itself as an alternative as well.
+CKOC in Hamilton retained a more traditional AM oldies format, while oldies/adult standards station CFZM marketed itself as an alternative as well.

-Criticism

 A number of media critics, including Toronto Sun columnist and former radio personality Ted Woloshyn, criticized CP24 Radio 1050 as a poor substitute for a true news radio format.
 In his column on the format change, Woloshyn noted a number of instances where he could tell he was listening to content that had been prepared for television, not radio, presentation: